SCBI-ForestGEO/Dendrobands/README.md

 *Intra-annual dendrometer bands* (measured ~ every 2 weeks during growing season): 2011 - present

-## Protocols
+## Protocols and data management
 *Biannual dendrometer bands* - In 2010, 243 bands were initially installed, with more than 570 stems of various DBH (5.5-152 cm) being monitored as of October 2018.
 Protocols for band installations and remeasurement are published here ([original protocol](https://forestgeo.si.edu/sites/default/files/metal_band_dendrometer_protocol_done_1.pdf); [latest protocol](https://docs.google.com/document/d/1kCG22EAEnOVxw9Z-cPPvrHIzvRFE-j0U7anTmhJbkqM/edit)).

 *Intra-annual dendrometer bands* -
 As of 2018, 155 stems of DBH ranging from 6-148 cm are monitored biweekly during the growing season each year.

-*Workflow and data management*
+*Workflow*
 - [field_forms](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms) and [data_entry_forms](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms) are pulled from the year's master via R-scripts
 - [maps](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/maps) are generated based on the [current list of trees with dendrobands](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv).
 - data recorded in the field are entered in [data_entry_forms](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms) and immediately merged into the current year's master file using an R script.

+*Data organization*
+Data are found the [data](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data) folder.
+Each year has a master list for that year's surveys.

+In the interest of keeping survey data entry simplified, each type of survey (biannual and intraannual) has its own .csv for data entry for the current year.
+This is where the current year’s data will be entered during the growing season (March – November).
+When the growing season is finished and the November biannual survey is complete, data should be transferred to the scbi.dendroAll_YEAR.csv via joining/merging in R.
+1. Metadata for these individual forms are consistent with the metadata for the scbi.dendroAll_YEAR.csv (the master).

 ## Tree data
-A list of tree species by survey type, full counts of each species, and dbh min, max, and average is available [here](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees_dbhcount.csv).
+A list of tree species by survey type, full counts of each species, and dbh min, max, and average is available [here](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/results/dendro_trees_dbhcount.csv).

 Data on dendrometer band trees is available through the core census data, and we have collected a wide range of other potentially relevant data.
 Please see [this page](https://github.com/EcoClimLab/SCBI-ForestGEO-Data) for links to the data.